+Craigslist is an interesting part of the internet’s legacy.
 Founded over 22 years ago as an email distribution list, the site has steadfastly refused to change its minimalist design and easy-to-use posting system.
-Though perhaps no longer as popular as it was a decade ago, Craigslist remains favorite shopping site for local bargain hunters and an enduring site to post your classified ads for free.
+Craigslist remains a favorite shopping site to sell stuff locally hunters and an enduring site to post your classified ads for free.

 Oodle is both a site like Craigslist and an anti-Craigslist at the same time.
 The basic concept of posting online classifieds is the same, but it embraces Facebook to provide a more personal experience and recommendations from friends.

 Oodle’s focus on social networking makes it a bit less intuitive for people looking to find items in a specific category.
 Some people will prefer this design, and others will find it frustrating.

 The site also does not categorize classifieds by region automatically, though there is the option to enter your zip code.
 You can also drill down to the city of your choice and then refine it with an advanced search.

 Log-in to the site and set up an alert to match new ads to your keyword.
 Sell.com allows you to make your ads more visible on the site by paying money.
 You’ll find eBay-like features such as seller ratings and a shopping cart.
 Products are more visible thanks to the thumbnails.

 Do note that there’s no charge to browse, make offers, or buy items and services on Sell.com.
 But, you have to pay a small fee to list and sell items and services.

 Like most classified sites, the design is simple, but like eBay Classifieds it is far more colorful and modern than Craigslist.
 Another similarity is this site’s focus on the United States.

 Geebo uses the tagline “safe community classifieds” and claims to have a more personal atmosphere than the competition.
-The site’s blog does spend a lot of time bashing the competition for sketchy practices, but otherwise the site isn’t any safer than any other online classified site.
+The site’s blog does spend a lot of time bashing the competition for sketchy practices, but otherwise, the site isn’t any safer than any other online classified site.

 There was a hint of Facebook’s own market when we talked about Oodle.
 There are already thousands of groups on Facebook that have the same idea at their heart but the Marketplace makes it a bit more organized.
 Think of it as a more specialized corner where you can do a more localized search for stuff you want to buy and sell.

 There are a lot of sites like Craigslist, but these were picked because of their strong user communities.
 A classified site is not of much use if no one ever visits it.
-Craigslist is still here and it has overcome every horror story and even the rise of the social shopping so far.
-Have you had your share of good bargains on Craigslist or any other classified site?
+Today you can take your pick from social shopping apps and many niche apps that list only one or two categories.